xaviguasch/codewars-katas-collection/02-fundamentals--7-kyu/notes.md

 n085 - **Sorted? yes? no? how?** Redo the problem again, VERY INTERESTING!!!!
 Also check alternative solutions.

 n088 - **Simple remove duplicates** DIDN'T SOLVED IT AT FIRST TRY!!!!!
 Quite complicated, try again.

+n089 - **Ordered Count of Characters** DIDN'T SOLVED IT AT FIRST TRY!!!!!
+Quite complicated, try again.